Ralph Garman

-Ralph Garman (born November 17, 1964) is an American actor, comedian, musician and radio host best known as the host of The Joe Schmo Show, for his voice work on the Fox animated series Family Guy, former entertainment reporter and impressionist for the Kevin and Bean morning show on Los Angeles radio station KROQ-FM, and his podcast with co-host Kevin Smith Hollywood Babble-On.
+Ralph Garman (born November 17, 1964) is an American actor and journalist best known as the host of The Joe Schmo Show, for his voice work on the Fox animated series Family Guy, former entertainment reporter and impressionist for the Kevin and Bean morning show on Los Angeles radio station KROQ-FM, and his podcast with co-host Kevin Smith, Hollywood Babble-On.
 Garman can currently be heard on his daily podcast, "The Ralph Report" on the Patreon platform.

 Early life

 Garman was born in Philadelphia, Pennsylvania, and graduated from Abraham Lincoln High School and then La Salle University with a Bachelor of Arts degree in communication arts.

 Career

+He was a contestant on the game show Scrabble in 1993.
 Garman was a regular reporter on the long-running Playboy TV series Sexcetera, which explored avant-garde sexuality in a lighthearted manner.
 He hosted The Joe Schmo Show, and was an entertainment reporter and impressionist for the Kevin and Bean morning show on Los Angeles radio station KROQ-FM.
 Garman was hired to work on the show through Jimmy Kimmel, at the time the sports reporter on the show, who had received a recommendation to hire him through former roommate Adam Carolla.
 His voice was heard over the radio by a Family Guy casting director, who requested him to audition for a part on Fox animated series.
 He also hosts the Hollywood Babble-On podcast with Kevin Smith on SModcast.com where he utilizes various impressions in a series of ongoing segments that deliver news and satire centered around Hollywood, celebrities, and pop culture.

 Garman's last Kevin and Bean show was suddenly announced on November 30, 2017.
 He was let go from his long-time position at KROQ due to downsizing by new management.
 On a wave of support from local, national, and international fans (accumulated from his work on both KROQ & Hollywood Babble-On) Garman has since launched his own new daily podcast called The Ralph Report with his 'vice' host Eddie Pence (named vice host since his last name is the same as the then US Vice President Mike Pence at the time the podcast was created.)
-The Ralph Report also features Steve Ashton as the U.K. Correspondent on Wednesdays and Fridays.
+The Ralph Report also featured Steve Ashton as the U.K. Correspondent on Wednesdays and Fridays.
+Ashton died in early 2023.
 This endeavor is made through Patreon.
 He now hosts this podcast full-time, as well as co-hosting Hollywood Babble-On.
 With Garman no longer tied to KROQ, Hollywood Babble-On has been freed up to tour more than it was able to in earlier years.